iconify/website/docs/libraries/tools/icon/svgo.md

 This function is used to do advanced stuff that SVGO is good at: converting transformations, cleaning up numbers, removing unused SVG elements, and so on.

+## Plugins

+By default, function uses a pre-configured list of SVGO plugins, which excludes some bugged plugins.

+If an icon contains SVG animations, plugins that modify shapes are excluded.

 ## Usage

 Function has the following parameters: